peterjc/biopython_workshop/reading_writing_alignments/README.rst

     NALRHCHG--CKHNGLV---LEQGYEFCIFCQAVFQH O11357_MCV1/5-36
     DQIYTCT---CGGQMELWVNSTQSDLVCNECGATQPY Y494R_PBCV1/148-181

-Printing a Biopython alignment object will give you a display like this (truncated for larger alignments).
+Printing a Biopython alignment object will give you a display as above (but truncated for larger alignments).

 In many ways, the alignment acts like a list of ``SeqRecord`` objects (just like you would get from ``SeqIO``).
 The length